HoneyBadger4334/342-quiz-2/README.md

 ### Task 2 (10pt)

-Does this code have memory leak?
+Does this entire code repo have memory leak?
 If yes, fix it.
 Add the code you would use to fix it.
 ```